rjarea51/StratuxHud/readme.md

 ## Install instructions

  **The way it worked for me**

-Install Stratux with or without FLARM image 10/10 2018: https://github.com/PepperJo/stratux/releases/download/v1.4r5-flarm2/stratux-v1.4r5-flarm-588304c8f5.img.zip
+Install Stratux with or without FLARM.
+The image I used is in 10/10 2018: https://github.com/PepperJo/stratux/releases/download/v1.4r5-flarm2/stratux-v1.4r5-flarm-588304c8f5.img.zip

+Just make sure you set the Raspberry PI system time before you start to install next the StratuxHud software

 Install and follow John’s StratuxHud software instructions https://github.com/JohnMarzulli/StratuxHud

-Install John’s HudConfig, you will need this web interface in order to mirror the display
+Install John’s HudConfig, you will need this web interface in order to mirror the display for the Hud https://github.com/JohnMarzulli/HudConfig

 ## License